spla9t-lab/migrate-jamf/README.md

-# The Most Epic Jamf Migration Script
+# Epic Jamf Migration Script

 Have you ever wanted to move all your data from one Jamf server to another?
 Do you want to do it in the coolest way possible?